 So, what are some cool things you can do with this integration and SSA?
 We already went over several options, but we just want to give you a glimpse of the possibilities.

-Using the Gravity Forms Integration in conjunction with SSA, you can create a cool little Job Application!
+Using the Gravity Forms Integration in conjunction with Simply Schedule Appointments, you can create Job Application Forms.
 On top of that, by implementing the reCAPTCHA Add-On, you can ensure there won’t be any fake applications as well.
 Tossing the User Registration Add-On into the mix will allow candidates to log in.
 With the Upcoming Appointments module, they can access this information and visit special member-only pages.

 Moreover, this integration is also handy for Hair Salons and other businesses that require appointments.
 Sometimes businesses will host little sales, so having the Coupons Add-On on hand for scheduling appointments will provide a way to offer some sweet deals and entice customers to return for more.